hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 ---
 layout: post
-title: "Microservice Architecture - Part 1"
+title: "Microservice Architecture - Part 2 (SSO, Logging, and all that)"
 date: 2019-02-17T22:51:20+01:00
 published: false
 ---

+In part 1, we discussed how to compile and deploy the microservices.
+Remember that the microservices are only a part of the microservice architecture.
+By its very nature, microservice architecture are distributed and that comes with a lot of benefits and some constraints.
+One of these constraint is that all the non-functional features such as security, logging, testability and so on, have to take distribution into account.

 ## Getting the backend components to run

 We want the application to be accessible by a the following name ```financial-app.com```.
 To that end we need the docker host ip address to be resolved to this hostname and vice-versa.
 First, we must identify the docker host ip address.
 On windows, run the command ```ipconfig```.
 On Linux, run the command ```ifconfig```.
 Look for an adapter called DockerNAT (or something similar).

 {% highlight bash %}
 $ ipconfig
 {% endhighlight %}